Sean Murphy Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 15th in the league.
+- The Giants pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants' 3.94 team ERA ranks ninth among all league pitching staffs.
+- The Giants have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.

-- Giants pitchers combine to allow 126 home runs (one per game), the fourth-fewest in baseball.
+- The Giants allow the fourth-fewest home runs in baseball (128 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.